Paul-Ramshaw/Sportify-Firebase-Admin/README.md

 ## Sportify

 To run Sportify you will need to set up a project on firebase with Authentication, a Firestore database and cloud storage.
-More information about sportify can be found here: https://github.com/Paul-Ramshaw/sportify.
+More information about Sportify can be found here: https://github.com/Paul-Ramshaw/sportify.

 ## Firebase-Admin Configuration